 - 1 package sweet dinner rolls (Hawaiian rolls)

 - Cut entire package of rolls in half horizontally.
-Place bottom half in a 9x9 ovenproof glass dish.
+Place bottom half in a 9x9 ovenproof baking dish.
 Layer ham and Swiss cheese over bottom half.

 Replace the top of the rolls.